Country coalitions can be as much in need of negotiating capacity building as individual

 build up expertise in different issues being negotiated (over and beyond LDC specific issues).

-The Workshop Programme also engages in post-workshop mentoring and networking of participants.
+The Training and Support Programme also engages in post-workshop mentoring and networking of participants.

 Further information is available on a PDF from this link.